 As soon as shortages are allocated their impact on overall time delay etc. due to the sequence of hidden shortages can be calculated.
-The calculation procedure to be used is so called multi-criteria approach, which is based on the assumptions that several occasions have to be taken into account allowing decision making.
+The calculation procedure used is called multi-criteria approach, which is based on the assumptions that several occasions have to be taken into account allowing decision making.
 Generally the approach can be described as follows:

 Let a set of alternatives A exist, e.g. $A \neq 0$.
-As consequence of the multi-criteria approach, by calculating a weighting function f with $f : A \rightarrow R^q$ with $q \ge 2$, A can be solved.
+As consequence of the multi-criteria approach, by calculating a weighting function f with f : A \rightarrow Rq with q \geq 2, A can be solved.

-Let $f_k : A \to R$, with $f_k(a) = z_k$ ($k \in \{1, ..., q\}$ with $a \in A$, whereas $f(a) = (z_1; ...; z_q)$ is essential, than the weighting function f is the so called criteria of the objective function f_k .
+Let $fk : A \rightarrow R$, with fk(a) = zk ($k \in \{1, ..., q\}$ with $a \in A$, whereas f(a) = (z1; ...; zq) is essential, than the weighting function f is the so called criteria of the objective function fk.

-Let the objective function f_k , $(k \in \{1..., q\}$ be a maximum, than for each criteria a higher value will be preferred opposite a lower value.
+Let the objective function fk, $(k \in \{1..., q\})$ be a maximum, than for each criteria a higher value will be preferred opposite a lower value.

-Let the objective function be minimized expressed by f_k , than the maximum criteria can be defined as a substitute for $f_k = -f_k$.
+Let the objective function be minimized expressed by fk', than the maximum criteria can be defined as a substitute for fk = -fk'.